ill-soul077/Numerical-Lab/README.md

 # Console Application Development Using Numerical Methods

-first part of the problem was solved by Hassan Mohammed Naquibul Hoque(2107077).
+1st part of the problem was solved by Hassan Mohammed Naquibul Hoque(2107077).
-In this part I implemented these Five mthods to solve linear equations.
+In this part I imlemented these Five mthods to solve linear equations.

 1. **Jacobi Iterative Method**
 2. **Gauss-Seidel Iterative Method**